 The ideal conditions are light to medium snow in a climate that gets 30-35 inches of snow or less a year.
 The long throwing distance makes it suitable for 1-and-2 car driveways.

-As a single-stage snow blower with an auger that contacts the surface, you’ll want to stick to flat pavement.
+As a single stage snowblower with an auger that contacts the surface, you’ll want to stick to flat pavement.
 It is not advisable to use on gravel or your lawn.
-It can be a little tough to operate on a slope, so I’d stick to flat surfaces unless you’re looking for a workout.
-It can safely be used on decks.
+Sloped driveways can require some physical exertion.
+It can safely be used on wood decks.

 Honda offers a 2-year warranty on parts and labor.
 Applicable for parts that are proven to be defective under normal use.
 Must take to a Honda Power Equipment dealer.